Coastal panorama along Croatia's Adriatic Magistrala (D8) road.

 Nin

-The former seat of Croatian kings, known for sandy beaches and the Church of St. Nicholas.
+The former seat of Croatian kings, known for sandy beaches and the small Church of the Holy Cross.

 Kornati Islands